 - viewing the ticket list

 - · viewing the details of tickets

 - · adding comments to tickets

-- adding attachments to tickets
+- · adding attachments to tickets

 - creating new tickets

-- searching the FAQs (Frequently Asked Questions)
+- · searching the FAQs

+- (i)

-- Additional features may be available through a customization of your CM system.
+Additional features may be available through a customization of your CM system.

-Please see CM/Track V1 from Your Customers' Point of View for a detailed explanation of how your customers work in CM/Track.
+Please see CM/Track from Your Customers' Point of View for a detailed explanation of how your customers work in CM/Track.